 The bill creates the Alzheimer's Disease Research Grant Advisory Board (board).
 The board must consist of 11 members appointed by the State Surgeon General.
-The board members must include two gerontologists, two geriatric psychiatrists, two geriatricians, two neuroscientists, and three neurologists.
-In addition, the bill:
+The board members must include two gerontologists, two geriatric psychiatrists, two geriatricians, two neuroscientists, and three neurologists, who serve 4-year staggered terms.
+The board must elect a chairperson from the membership of the board who will serve a term of two years, establish operating procedures, follow rigorous guidelines for ethical conduct, and adhere to a strict policy with regard to conflicts of interest.
+The bill requires DOH to provide staff to assist the board in carrying out its duties, and prohibits members of the board from receiving compensation, or reimbursement for per diem or travel.

-- Requires staggered 4-year terms for board members; - Requires the board to elect a chairperson from the membership of the board to serve a term of two years: - Requires the board to establish operating procedures and follow rigorous guidelines for ethical conduct and adhere to a strict policy with regard to conflict of interest; - Requires DOH to provide staff to assist the board in carrying out its duties, and prohibits members of the board from receiving compensation, or reimbursement for per diem or travel; - Requires the board to advise the State Surgeon General as to the scope of the research program; - Requires the board to submit their recommendations to the State Surgeon General by December 15 of each year; and - Requires the board to submit a fiscal-year progress report to the Governor, President of the Senate, and Speaker of the House by a specified date.
+The bill requires the board to advise the State Surgeon General as to the scope of the research program.
+The board must submit recommendations for research proposals to be funded to the State Surgeon General by December 15 of each year.
+Upon receiving consultation from the board, the State Surgeon General is authorized to award grants on the basis of scientific merit.
+The bill also provides an exemption from ch.
+120, F.S., the Administrative Procedures Act, for activities of the board.